The Non-Strict Projection Lemma: Main result

+\begin{remark} The proof of Theorem~\ref{thm:ns-proj-lem} is constructive.
+It also shows that, if $U$, $V$ and $Q$ are real-valued, the result holds with the solution $X$ to~\eqref{eq:ns-proj-lem-X} being real-valued as well. \end{remark}

-Although a rigorous proof has not been published before, the NSPL has already proved useful in formulating LMI relaxations in robust control~\cite{Scherer2005}.
+Although a rigorous proof has not been published before, special versions of the NSPL have already proved useful in formulating LMI relaxations in robust control~\cite{Scherer2005}.
 In the next section, we revisit the motivating example from Section~\ref{sec:motivating-example}, for which we showed that the SPL and Lemma~\ref{lem:ns-proj-Helmersson} did not apply, and utilize Theorem~\ref{thm:ns-proj-lem} to find a solution.
 We will also demonstrate applications of Theorem~\ref{thm:ns-proj-lem} to matrix dilation theory, interpolation and a matrix S-lemma, which is used in modern data-driven techniques.